Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 Another important factor to keep in mind is your billable utilization, or the percentage of time spent on billable tasks.
 This is one of the most important agency metrics because it shows you how productive your employees really are.
 With Productive, you can track utilization across various metrics, including departments, seniority, skills, and more.

 You can even compare your utilization and profitability between different projects, which can help you prioritize.
 Which projects are your high earners?
 Which ones require extensive non-billable work due to miscommunication or frequent out-of-scope requests?
-By getting the answers to these questions, you can make key decisions for your agency’s success.
+By getting the answers to these questions, a project analyst or manager can make key decisions for the agency’s success.

 [With Productive] we figured out where we need to improve our estimating or be more rigorous with clients on what they’re getting for their money because obviously, you don’t want to overrun every project.